Protein Shake for Gaining Muscle: What to Put In It

 Clear training, nutrition, recovery, and equipment guides for lifters who want usable next steps.

-Weight lifting is usually lower impact than running, but joints still handle load; compare risk, safer starts, and when to modify exercises.
+Lifting weights is usually low impact, but joints and tendons still handle load; compare joint stress, safer starts, and when to modify.

 A practical look at squat, hinge, press, pull, carry, and accessory movements so lifters can build a balanced program without chasing novelty.